Kong/apiembed/README.md

 ### We &hearts; Open Source

 The [APIembed website](https://github.com/Mashape/apiembed/tree/gh-pages) and the [APIembed API](https://github.com/Mashape/apiembed/tree/master) are open source.
-We'd love to hear your feedback and suggestions!
+We'd love to hear your feedback!

 ---